 It’s cool to think of your vehicle as a travel capsule and your team as earthly astronauts, exploring with newfound purpose.
 Once you’ve touched down, Mariposa County is geared up with a range of van-friendly campgrounds and terrain.

 In Yosemite National Park, sleeping in your van is allowed only in designated and reserved campsites.
-Yosemite has 10 campgrounds that can accommodate vans, RVs and trailers (including fifth wheels) up to 35 feet.
+Yosemite RV camping is limited to 10 campgrounds that can accommodate vans, RVs and trailers (including fifth wheels) up to 35 feet.
 Reservations are required for all campsites.

 There are numerous options for camping outside of Yosemite in Mariposa County that are both beautiful and close enough to Yosemite for day trips into the park.
 These include the Sierra National Forest and Stanislaus National Forest in Mariposa County.
 It is generally legal to sleep in your vehicle within federally designated lands (with the exception of national parks).
 Off-grid camping, also known as “Boondocking” or “dispersed camping” is one of the best parts of van life.
 The ability to get out and camp away from crowds on public lands, often for free, is a pillar of van life.
 Camper vans, especially 4×4 Sprinter vans, allow you to do so in style.